alex-is-learning/coaching/source/content/index.md

 ## Hypothesis - coaching can be simple
 - I think coaching can be really quite simple:
 	1. Create a container
+	2. Face some aspect of experience that you're avoiding
-	2. Use some simple tools
+	3. Use some simple tools if needed
 ### 1. Creating  a container for people to think about things
 - It can be hard to sit down for an hour and make progress on something
 - It is often *much easier* to do this with another person present, for reasons like: